kakaoenterprise/kakaoenterprise.github.io/papers/_posts/2020-12-15-NeurIPS-HiFi-GAN.md

 To evaluate the performance of our models in terms of both quality and speed, we performed the MOS test and the speed measurement.
 For easy comparison of audio quality, synthesis speed and model size, the results are compiled and presented in Table1.
 Remarkably, all variations of HiFi-GAN scored higher than the other model.
 Moreover, it shows a significant improvement in terms of synthesis speed.

 <img src="{{ site.url }}/assets/img/2020-12-15-hifi-gan/003.png" align="center">

-[ Table 1 ] Comparison of the MOS and the synthesis speed.
+<em>[ Table 1 ] Comparison of the MOS and the synthesis speed.
 Speed of n kHz means that the model can generate n × 1000 raw audio samples per second.
-The numbers in () mean the speed compared to real time.
+The numbers in () mean the speed compared to real time.</em>